+Full Module Title: Second Language Acquisition

+ECTS credit value: 5 FCTS

+School: n.s.
+Department: n.s.
+Module leader: n.s.
+Email: n.s.
+Site: n.s.
+Host Course: n.s.
+Module status (core/option): Core Pre-requisites: none Co-requisites: none Access restrictions:

+MA students

-Full Module Title: Short Module Title: Module Code: Module Level/BiH cycle: ECTS credit value: Length: School: Department: Module leader: Email: Site: Host Course: Module status (core/option): Pre-requisites: Co-requisites: Access restrictions: Assessment: Date validated: Second Language Acquisition n.s. n.s.
-FQ-BiH and Bologna 2nd Cycle 5 ECTS one semester n.s. n.s. n.s. n.s. n.s. n.s. n.s.
-Core none NA students Research Paper: 40% Interview and Reflective Paper: 40% Discussion Leading: 10% Active Participation in Discussions: 10% n.s.
-Module aims: Learning outcomes: The aims of this module are to Teach students about the process of second language acquisition and foreign language teaching, as well as the stages of inter-language development Introduce and discuss theories of second/foreign language acquisition and bilingualism in a variety of contexts Integrate theoretical and personal understandings of SLA Encourage students to reflect on the course content in the context of their own teaching and learning On successful completion of this module, students will be able to Summarize and explain the broad stages of language development and acquisition Analyze and discuss current theories and research in the field of SLA and multilingualism Draw connections between personal experiences of language learners and theoretical frameworks and research on the subject
+Research Paper: 40% Assessment:

+Interview and Reflective Paper: 40%

+Discussion Leading: 10%

+Active Participation in Discussions: 10%

+The aims of this module are to

+- Teach students about the process of second language acquisition and foreign language teaching, as well as the stages of inter-language development - Introduce and discuss theories of second/foreign language acquisition and bilingualism in a variety of contexts - Integrate theoretical and personal understandings of SLA - Encourage students to reflect on the course content in the context of their own teaching and learning

+On successful completion of this module, students will be able to

+- Summarize and explain the broad stages of language development and acquisition - Analyze and discuss current theories and research in the field of SLA and multilingualism - Draw connections between personal experiences of language learners and theoretical frameworks and research on the subject